The Unstoppable: The Unstoppable International Edition (2010)

 The Unstoppable International Edition is the fourth studio album by the Nigerian R&B artist 2Face Idibia, released on 27 June 2010, through his label Hypertek Entertainment.
 As the name suggests, the album is the international edition of the artist's third and previous album The Unstoppable (see above).
 It is one of the few Nigerian albums to be successfully sold at a retail price of ₦1000.
-The album received generally positive reviews from critics and has was supported by two singles, "Implication" and "Only Me", which received a lot of airplay on radios and at various hotspots around Nigeria.
+The album received generally positive reviews from critics and was supported by two singles, "Implication" and "Only Me", which received a lot of airplay on radios and at various hotspots around Nigeria.

+Background

+After the first version of The Unstoppable struggled, 2Face began work on a new edition.
+He recorded new songs with Jay Sleek, including "Implication" and "Only Me", both of which originated from earlier sessions but became central to the project.
+Before the album’s release, Hypertek issued an EP featuring its artists, and some of the tracks were later included on the International Edition.
+For the International Edition, he aimed for a different sound and presentation.
+He said he wanted fewer distractions and focused on making a project that met what he considered international standards.
+The album was sold at a higher price point and packaged to match that approach.
+He said piracy shaped the release strategy, as pirates often bought distribution rights upfront.
+He reported earning about ₦30 million from these deals.

 Singles

 The album's lead single, "Implication", is an up-tempo party track with Idibia only.
 It was initially leaked in December 2009 and officially released on 22 January 2010.
-Its accompanying music video features a different mix than the single version The second single, "Only Me" was released on 21 May 2010, coinciding with the album's release on CD.
+Its accompanying music video features a different mix than the single version The second single, "Only Me" was released on 21 May 2010, coinciding with the album's release in Nigeria.
 It is a slow soul song in which Idibia's lyrics and rhythm fuse every day issues into an enjoyable track.
 Both singles were produced by Jay Sleek.

 Critical reception

-Oye Akideinde of 360nobs praised The Unstoppable International Edition as 2Face Idibia's most intimate and versatile work, calling it a timeless and genre-blending album that reaffirmed his legacy.
+Oye Akideinde of 360nobs called The Unstoppable International Edition a "classic", characterizing it as a "distinct sweet sounding mix of R'n'B, soft rock, hip-hop & reggae."
 He concluded that "for Nigeria, Africa & all the fertile ladies, he is UNSTOPPABLE," and rated it 9.0/10.